John Stanley-18 June 1355

 ‘I had understood that I should act as the messenger, but not to influence her thinking, I don’t think I ever saw that as part of my role.’

 The Earl frowned.
 ‘We never talked about it, did we?
 You know, I realised it was not quite as I had envisaged it when you refused to give me the password at Muret.
 Suddenly my training was turned against me.
-Initially, I was amused, until I realised it was partly because you were developing a sense of loyalty to Lady Ximene.’
+Initially, I was amused, until I realised it was, even then, partly because you were developing a sense of loyalty to Lady Ximene.’

 John opened his mouth to reply but the Earl gave cut him off.